MRMRMRMAY/Advanced-Software-Analysis-202102/README.md

 ## 3.2.
 Stopping criteria.
 Time counter is more than 1 min
 ## 3.3.
 Fitness function.
 if the number of clusters is more than M, then fitness is sys.max; otherwise, the number of the clusters.
+(if the number of clusters is more than M or there is some node locating out of the cluster region, then fitness is sys.max; otherwise, the number of the clusters.)
 ## 3.4.
 Selection operator.
 if the population is large: tournament selection
 otherwise: roulette wheel sampling OR stochastic sampling